cskemp/parity/README.md

 ## Symmetry and categorization across languages

-This repository contains code and data for Kemp, Category systems across languages show a preference for symmetry
+This repository contains code and data for Kemp, Category systems across languages reflect a preference for symmetry

 ## Folder structure